openml/automlbenchmark/README.md

 # AutoML Benchmarking

+_**NOTE:**_ _This benchmarking framework is a WORK IN PROGRESS.
+Check back later for the completed benchmark suite.
+Please file an issue with any concerns/questions._

+## Quickstart

 To run a benchmark call the `benchmark.py` file with three arguments:

 1. The AutoML framework that should be evaluated, see [frameworks.json](resources/frameworks.json) for supported frameworks.
 If you want to add a framework see [here](docker/readme.md).
 2. The benchmark suite to run.
-Should be one implemented in [benchmarks.json](resources/benchmarks.json)
+Should be one implemented in [benchmarks.json](resources/benchmarks.json).
 3. If the benchmark should be run `local` or on `aws`.
-4. (Optional) a file to append the results to
+4. (Optional) a file to append the results to.

 ## Installation